dphilipson/sturdy-websocket/README.md

 Default: Infinity

-If reconnects fail this many times in a row, then the `RobustWebSocket` closes permanently, providing the `CloseEvent` from the last failed reconnect attempt.
+If reconnects fail this many times in a row, then the `SturdyWebSocket` closes permanently, providing the `CloseEvent` from the last failed reconnect attempt.

 #### `reconnectBackoffFactor`